Updated 11/04/25

 If money grew on trees then we gardeners would live like kings.
 It doesn’t, unfortunately, but there are many brilliant ways to get the garden you want without shelling out huge sums, and taking cuttings is one of them.

-And you don’t need any special equipment – it’s cheap, easy and effective, and you could even share your cuttings with friends and family, to help them save on gardening costs too.
+And you don’t need any special equipment – it’s cheap, easy and effective.
+And you could even share your cuttings with friends and family, to help them save on gardening costs too.

 Before you start, make sure you know what type of plant you’re working with.

 Hardwoods are generally flowering plants such as rose bushes, and softwoods are more often evergreen shrubs with softer branches.
-In summer, you can take cuttings from tender perennials and shrubs to propagate them.
+Also, in summer, you can take cuttings from tender perennials and shrubs to propagate them.
 Then in autumn and early winter, you can add hardwood cuttings to your bounty.
 By next year, you’ll have loads of extra plants, at very little cost.

 You Will Need: